 If you announce that you’re going to work on a particular problem, or experiment with a particular approach, you can discourage other people from doing the same thing, because they will feel like you’ve got it handled.

-For example, once 80,000 Hours said it was going to do research into how to do the most good with your career, we made it less likely that anyone else in the effective altruism community would do the same.
-To this day, we don’t really have any competitors.
+For example, once 80,000 Hours said it was going to do research into how to do the most good with your career, we delayed anyone else in the effective altruism community from starting a similar project.

 This has become a larger concern for us as we’ve become more focussed on deepening our understanding of our priority paths and top global priorities.
 There’s a chance our existence might discourage people from doing research into careers focused on other problems, like global health and development.